686,000 people sought help with Thriveworks in the last year

 Has helping too often or too much left you resentful and depleted?
 Are you ready to recover from your codependency?
 Thriveworks Pittsburgh is here, and we have appointments available for codependency therapy.

 It may be helpful to know that our office has evening and weekend sessions available.
-Many new clients see their therapist within 24 hours of their first call, and we accept many forms of insurance.
+Many new clients see their therapist within the same week of their first call, and we accept many forms of insurance.
 We do not keep a waitlist because we want our clients to receive the help they need, when they need it.

 If it is time for you to make hard but good changes in how you relate to your loved ones, Thriveworks Pittsburgh may offer the guidance and support you need.
 Call today.